 WILMA & FRIEDA | 155 South Palm Canyon Road | 760.773.2807

 The restaurant is named after our two grandmothers, Wilma and Frieda.
 Wilma was known for her cat-eye glasses while Frieda was best known for her amazing ability to make dinner for 20 people in a heartbeat.
 In their honour, Wilma & Frieda’s serves comfort food with a twist – think of it as your favourite childhood dishes mixed with grown-up flavour.
 The breakfast menu is popular here.
 Open 8 am – 3 pm daily.

-Article inspired by Visit Palm Springs.
+Repost from Visit Palm Springs.